Patients ‘suffering due to staff shortages’ while nurses ‘turn to food banks’

 RCN chief executive Pat Cullen joined them and told members: “I want to thank you so much for what you are doing – you’re just amazing.”

+Rhian, who has worked as a nurse at the LGI for 24 years told PA: “People are coming in but a lot of people are leaving.

+“There’s a mass exodus out of the NHS because of the pay and conditions and that has then got an impact on our patients.”

-Elsewhere, nurse Emily Leitch from Leeds General Infirmary said her ward has 28 patients and they should have four staff on rota during the day and three at night.
+Elsewhere, nurse Emily Leitch from LGI said her ward has 28 patients and they should have four staff on rota during the day and three at night.

 She told the BBC she can be the only member of staff on at night, perhaps alongside an agency nurse.